PX4/PX4-user_guide/en/flight_modes_rover/mecanum.md

 :::

 This is the mode with the most autopilot support.
 The vehicle regulates its yaw rate and speed to a setpoint.
 If the yaw rate setpoint is zero, the controller will remember the gps coordinates construct a line in the direction of the velocity input (forward + lateral speed) that the rover will then follow (course control).

+Compared to [Stabilized Mode](#stabilized-mode) this introduces the following features:
+- Upper limit for the speed (see [Position Mode](../config_rover/mecanum.md#position-mode)) to tune how fast the rover is allowed to drive.
+- The speed control ensures that the rover drives the requested speed even under disturbances (i.e. driving up a hill, against wind, with a heavier payload etc.).
-This offers the highest amount of disturbance rejection, which leads to the best straight line driving behavior.
+- The course control leads to the best straight line driving behavior, as it offers the highest amount of disturbance rejection.

 | Stick                  | Effect                                                                                                                                         |
 | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |